iArcanic/iss-cw/docs/report/iss-report.md

             print(f"role_check.role_check_decorator -> Role {role} not found in role permissions data.")
 ```

-The function then checks whether the claimed permission passed to the original function is indeed within the permissions of that specific role.
-If so then control is passed back to the original function and the program flow resumes as normal – the user does have the necessary role.
-However, if this isn't the case, then a special `PermissionError` can be raised, terminating the execution – the user does not have the necessary roles.
+The function then compares whether the claimed permission is assigned to the user.
+If so, the function resumes execution and program flow resumes.
+However, an appropriate error is raised if this is not the case.

 ```python
 if role in role_permissions_data: